erbnando/theiceplant/wp-content/plugins/woocommerce/readme.txt

 = Minimum Requirements =

-* PHP version 5.2.4 or greater (PHP 5.6 or greater is recommended)
+* PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
-* Some payment gateways require fsockopen support (for IPN access)
-* WooCommerce 2.5 requires WordPress 4.1+
-* WooCommerce 2.6 requires WordPress 4.4+

 Visit the [WooCommerce server requirements documentation](https://docs.woocommerce.com/document/server-requirements/) for a detailed list of server requirements.